ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

     `new Bar(5)`.
 To accommodate for the differences, you can write factory function wrappers and pass these function pointers to the tests as their parameters.
-*   When a typed test fails, the output includes the name of the type, which can help you quickly identify which implementation is wrong.
-Value-parameterized tests cannot do this, so there you'll have to look at the iteration number to know which implementation the failure is from, which is less direct.
+*   When a typed test fails, the default output includes the name of the type, which can help you quickly identify which implementation is wrong.
-*   If you make a mistake writing a typed test, the compiler errors can be harder to digest, as the code is templatized.
+    Value-parameterized tests only show the number of the failed iteration by default.
+You will need to define a function that returns the iteration name and pass it as the third parameter to INSTANTIATE_TEST_SUITE_P to have more useful output.
 *   When using typed tests, you need to make sure you are testing against the interface type, not the concrete types (in other words, you want to make sure `implicit_cast<MyInterface*>(my_concrete_impl)` works, not just that